Imagine how much easier it would be to choose the right hair products if you understood what the key ingredients actually do.

 Xanthan gum is particularly popular among them.
 It is a natural polysaccharide polymer where several different sugar molecules are bonded to form a long polymeric chain.

 Guar gum is another natural thickening polymer extracted from guar beans.
-It is also a large polymer containing multiple polysaccharides units.
+It is also a large polymer containing multiple polysaccharide units.

 Cationic Conditioning Polymer